 Whether you’re starting or ending your road trip in Sydney, make sure you allow at least a few days there, as it’s a beautiful city with plenty to do.
 For activity ideas, browse through my Sydney blog posts, or start off with the following post to get you started:

-Here are a couple of hostels I stayed at when I first arrived in Sydney.
+Here are a few of my recommended hostels in Sydney.